DevelDoe/moms-trader-monitor/src/renderer/focus/README.md

 Symbol	LV	XP	Peak Score
 $AREB	6	78	3200
 $PXMD	5	44	2900

 Add subtle sparkles ✨ or even RPG-style medals 🥇 to top 3.
 Could also persist this to disk so you can show "Top Gappers of the Week" later.

+These could at close be saved as former runner perc